rajnishtripathi2001/steeleye-frontend/Readme.md

 # React Componet Code

 ### Here we have 2 file
-- GivenCode.js (Code already provided by SteelEye)
+- GivenCode.js (Code provided by SteelEye)
 - ModifiedCode.js (Modifed Code)

 #### Q).
 What List Component Does ?